Investigator: Camera footage shows man shooting 2 officers

 - AP FACT CHECK: Trump claims innocence in probe; wall myths WATCH

+“What I was told is he was in the vehicle shot eight or nine times,” Cleveland said.
+“I’m still trying to figure out how a man can be shot eight or nine times and shoot a police officer.”
+He questioned why police haven’t caught the person who shot Flowers before the officers arrived.

+Flowers was previously convicted of a number of auto burglary charges in Lincoln and Pike counties.
+Flowers was charged in Natchez with taking away a motor vehicle and four counts of auto burglary, fleeing from authorities in a high-speed chase in February 2017 and later turning himself in.
+Released on bail, Flowers was a fugitive at the time of the Brookhaven shootings after failing to appear for a court date.

-He’s currently imprisoned at the Mississippi State Penitentiary at Parchman after his parole on other convictions was revoked.
+After the shooting, Flowers’ parole was revoked.
+He’s currently imprisoned at the Mississippi State Penitentiary at Parchman.

-Flowers has not been indicted in the officers’ deaths.
-Harrington says evidence is still being analyzed.
+It was the second shooting that killed a law enforcement officer in the southwest Mississippi county in 18 months.